Cyrus9721/GODESS_preprocess/README.md

 ### Data cleaning, preprocessing and annotating doc for simulated GODESS dataset

 We summarize the whole process into 7 steps below.
 Researchers interested in uploading carbohydrate data to this or other similar datasets should note that this preprocessing pipeline could be streamlined, or simplified substantially, if more completely and consistently annotated experimental data and meta-data is provided at the time of original upload to public repositories.
-Uniform standards in NMR and structure file annotation is a high priority issue for future carbohyrdrate research.
+Uniform standards in NMR and structure file annotation is a high priority issue for future carbohydrate research.
 For the current work, we have had to complete the annotation ourselves where ambiguities existed and only uploaded carbohydrate data that could feasibly be resolved in a trustworthy way.

 1, Read-in the PDB file and the label file that contains NMR shift values, and then create atom connection file from the PDB file.